jonathanlemuel/css-notes/topics/13-positioning/README.md

-# Positioning & Document Flow
+# Positioning

-The document flow is how the elements appear on the page.
-For the most part, they show up one after the other in the order they appear in the HTML.
-As we've already seen, we can change this a little with floats.
-But what if we want complete control over the appearance, regarless of what the flow says?
+What if we want complete control over the appearance, regarless of what the document flow says?
 Enter the `position` property.
-This will give us different ways to control the.. um.. position of an element.
+This will give us different ways to control the... um... position of an element.

 ## `position: static;`